ebullient/obsidian-task-collector/README.md

     - Notes:
       - The heading will be created at the end of the document if it does not exist.
       - The heading can not be empty.
 The default value will be used if an empty string is configured.
+      - Completed tasks will be moved along with its sub items (nested lists, text, or quotes).
+Things may go astray if you have mixed/inconsistent whitespace, so have the undo button ready.
+If a completed item has a nested-incomplete child, the child (and any text following) will remain.

 ## Credits